sheldonkwoodward/pymkv/README.rst

 |License|
 |Codacy Badge|

 pymkv is a Python wrapper for mkvmerge.
-It provides support for muxing, splitting, linking, chapters, tags, and and attachments through the use of mkvmerge.
+It provides support for muxing, splitting, linking, chapters, tags, and attachments through the use of mkvmerge.

 About pymkv
 -----------